Talent management agency Dopamine Studios, Partnerships Director

 Influencer marketing was still a really new industry so there weren't many projects that specifically were tailored to the job I currently do (apart from the 'Food Porn' topic mentioned above) however some of the courses did equip me with skillsets that helped in the early stages of my career such as Marketing Strategy.

-In complete honestly the finance modules were not my favourite, but they did help when analysing data in my role which I am required to do often.
 At the time I studied in Liverpool, there was a module which focussed on the retailer landscape which helped me grasp a better understanding of how that process worked, a few of our influencers had product lines that ended up in retailers so that experience was useful.

 What does a typical day in talent management look like?

-My role is to oversee the commercial side of our creators’ partnerships, managing the relationships with our brand and agency clients direct with the end goal of creating long-term partnerships, high engagement, and ROI for brands.
-I work closely with the talent managers and creators to make sure we're aligning them with brands that fit in to their wider strategies for the year.
+My role is to oversee the commercial side of our creators’ partnerships, managing the relationships with our brand and agency clients directly with the end goal of creating long-term partnerships, high engagement, and ROI for brands.

 I am currently based in Manchester but travel down to London quite a lot for work.
-A typical day may be catching up on emails on the train and then working on a talent's strategy deck with the talent manager to ensure we're looking at it from both a talent and brand partnerships lens.
+A typical day may be catching up on emails on the train and then working on a talent strategy deck with the talent manager to ensure we're looking at it from both a talent and brand partnerships lens.

 Once I'm in London I'll have set meetings in the diary with my key clients where we'll chat through partnerships for our creators with the goal of locking in long-term partnerships that align with the talent's wider strategy, an ideal example of this would be a 12-month partnership with a brand that spans 360 across creator content, brand usage, OOH advertising, product licensing and podcast sponsorship.

-There are lots of events that our talent attend so the day may end attending an event for a new product launch.
+There are lots of events that our talent attend so the day may end by attending an event for a new product launch.
 Each quarter of the year, I will present the brand data to the team, and we'll re-strategise where necessary based on the findings.

 Can you share an example of a successful influencer partnership or campaign in which you’ve been involved?